RobertsBatars/ai-node-builder/node_creation_guide.md

 This dynamic socket configuration system enables creating highly flexible nodes that can adapt their behavior at both initialization time and runtime, making workflows more powerful and customizable.
 ---

-## 9. Advanced Feature: Sending Messages to the Client
+## 8. Sending Messages to the Client

 Nodes have a built-in, structured way to send messages directly to the connected client (e.g., the frontend UI or a test runner).
 This is useful for logging, debugging, or sending custom events to trigger UI updates, without using an output socket.